 It’s like a rug got pulled under you.
 You’ve been betrayed and your heart is crushed.
 You feel disoriented and you are not sure what is real.
 You are terrified to trust again.

-You don’t know what to do and feel like giving up.
+You are considering couples and marriage counseling because you don’t know what to do and feel like giving up.
 You feel frustrated and stuck.
 You are exhausted from fighting over the same issues over and over again.
 You get caught in the cycle of conflict and distance and it leaves you feeling angry, disappointed, sad, hopeless, and numb.